Intuit Global Privacy Statement

 - Joint offering partners.
 We may offer co-branded services or experiences or engage in joint-marketing activities with others, including through our conferences or live events.

-- Publicly-available sources.
-We collect information from publicly available sources, such as open government databases.
+- Publicly-available and third-party sources.
+We collect information from publicly available and other third-party sources, such as open government databases.

 - Government agencies.
 We receive information from government agencies, including from various tax agencies.